Corsica Airfield Complex: Calvi Fiume-Secco (Calvi)

 Calvi Fiume-Secco Airfield (also known as Aérodrome de Calvi Fiume-Secco), located on the northwest coast of Corsica, was established by the French Army in 1935.
 Construction began in the summer of that year, with the land officially designated for public use on 6 May 1935.
 By March 1936, surfacing work was completed, and temporary hangars and barracks were added between August 1939 and February 1940.
 The airfield became operational for the French Air Force in September 1939.

 During World War II, following the invasion of Vichy France, the Italian Army occupied the airfield until 1942.
 After Corsica's liberation in October 1943, the USAAF utilized the airfield, primarily for large-scale operations like the invasion of Southern France (Operation Dragoon) and as an emergency landing site for damaged aircraft.
 No USAAF units were permanently based there, and the airfield remained in use until the USAAF's departure in 1945.

 From 1939 to 1940, the airfield was used by Royal Air Force (RAF) reconnaissance aircraft.
-On June 1944, the airfield was listed as operational by the Luftwaffe, although no activity by the force was recorded.
+In June 1944, the airfield was listed as operational by the Luftwaffe, although no activity by the force was recorded.

 In October 1943, the USAAF acquired the airfield for Operation Dragoon, and it was used as an emergency landing field until the departure of the USAAF in 1945.

 Calvi Fiume-Secco was initially unused until it reopened in September 1947 for slow and light aircraft, serving civil and commercial aviation and as a backup for the French Air Force.